chef-boneyard/chef-web-docs-2016/step_plugin_knife/step_plugin_knife_push_jobs_job_start_search_by_quorum.rst

 ..
 This is an included how-to.

-To search for nodes assigned the role "webapp", and where 90% of those nodes must be available, run the following command:
+To search for nodes assigned the role ``webapp``, and where 90% of those nodes must be available, run the following command:

 .. code-block:: bash